 The Jetta TDI includes all SE with Convenience features (including the standard kit) as well as unique 16-inch alloy wheels, "iridium" dash and door trim, a rear-view camera and a multi-function trip computer.
 The TDI with Premium adds a sunroof and a Fender-branded premium sound system with a touchscreen interface.
 Finally, the TDI with Convenience and Navigation adds keyless access with push-button start, mesh honeycomb and chrome accents for the front grille, foglights and a navigation system.

 All Jetta models come with a fully-independent rear suspension and electro-mechanical power steering.

-All Jetta models come standard with dual front, side and full-length side curtain airbags as well as traction and stability control systems.
+All Jetta models regardless of drivetrain or trim level come standard with dual front, side and full-length side curtain airbags as well as traction and stability control systems.

 As Jetta was designed to take on the top-sellers in the compact sedan segment, its major rivals include the Honda Civic and Toyota Corolla.
 Sportier alternatives include the Mazda Mazda3 and the Mitsubishi Lancer.

 The closest rival to the Jetta Turbo Hybrid is the Honda Civic Hybrid, which is significantly less powerful and less efficient.
 Those willing to look beyond the sedan segment and consider a hatchback will likely be enticed by the Toyota Prius, which isn't as sporty as the Volkswagen but offers 50 mpg and a slightly lower price.